AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 * By default, the port is 443.
 It can optionally be overridden with a property named `port`.
 * The sourcetype field will have one of the following values, depending on the specific log: *aemaccess*, *aemerror*, *aemrequest*, *aemdispatcher*, *aemhttpdaccess*, *aemhttpderror*, *aemcdn*
+* If the required IPs have been allowlisted and logs are still not being delivered, verify that there are no firewall rules enforcing Splunk token validation.
+Fastly performs an initial validation step where an invalid Splunk token is intentionally sent.
+If your firewall is set to terminate connections with invalid Splunk tokens, the validation process will fail, preventing Fastly from delivering logs to your Splunk instance.

 >[!NOTE]
 >